 If you’re looking for a good domain registrar, I recommend Namecheap to my clients because it offers some of the most competitive purchase & renewal fees.
 I used to use GoDaddy.
 However, although their initial, first-year pricing is competitive, their ongoing renewal fees are higher, so you’ll save in the long run if you go with Namecheap.

-If you need hosting, I highly recommend A2 Hosting, which has lightning fast servers.
-I switched from GoDaddy to A2 last month, and I’ll never go back.
-Also, A2 includes many things like SSL and site backups for free, while GoDaddy charges additional.
+If you need hosting, I highly recommend A2 Hosting, which has lightning fast servers and fantastic customer service along with reasonable fees.
+I switched from GoDaddy to A2 in 2017, and I’ll never go back.
+Also, A2 includes many things like SSL, domain privacy, and site backups for free, while GoDaddy charges additional fees for each of these.
 Note, these are affiliate links.

 2. List that .COM as the primary site in your account